ferhimedamine/open-0x-dex-project/README.md

 Requires Option 1 as a starting point.

 Install a simple menu bar and frame on your webserver and point it to your default trading pair, and you have a fully functional DEX with your branding.

-Otherwise use the `http://138.197.135.82:3002/#/erc20/?base=weth&quote=dai` as an URL that loads into a frame.
+Use `http://138.197.135.82:3002/#/erc20/?base=weth&quote=dai` as an URL that loads into a frame.
+Now you have the header with your own content and design, and an embedded 'neutral' trading site.

 Instructions:
 - TBD (just Google for now)